IPA: Inference Pipeline Adaptation to Achieve High Accuracy and Cost-Efficiency: Background and Motivation

-Choosing the best configuration among the highlighted parameters is non-trivial and subjective to multiple objectives and constraints, e.g., cost efficiency and SLA requirement between cloud users and providers.
-Table~\ref{table:core-allocation} demonstrates that under the same incoming throughput of 20 RPS and mutual SLA agreement of 75 ms between the user and the service provider, a user with high accuracy goals will choose a suitable configuration of four core assignments in ResNet50 (marked in red).
-But a user with lower accuracy demands will choose ResNet18 with one core, which can respond to latency and throughput requirements under lower core allocations (highlighted in blue).
+Choosing the best configuration among the highlighted parameters is non-trivial and subjective to multiple objectives and constraints, e.g., cost efficiency and Service Level Agreement (SLA) requirements between cloud users and providers.
+Table~\ref{table:core-allocation} shows that under the same 20 RPS incoming throughput and mutual SLA agreement of 75 ms between the user and the service provider, a user with high accuracy goals will choose a suitable configuration of four core assignments in ResNet50 (marked red).
+However, a user with lower accuracy demands will choose ResNet18 with one core, which can respond to latency and throughput requirements under lower core allocations (highlighted in blue).